openai/baselines/docs/guide/custom_policy.rst

   model.learn(total_timesteps=100000)

-You can also registed your policy, to help with code simplicity
+You can also registered your policy, to help with code simplicity: you can refer to your custom policy using a string.

 .. code-block:: python